elliotec/greenery/file.txt

-You have a truly strong individuality.
+There is a 20% chance of tomorrow.